Frequently Asked Questions

 What if I am sensitive to needles?

-In many cases, you will truly not feel the needles being inserted.
-Nonetheless, if you are sensitive to needles, I can work with you in many other ways to restore balance and health.
-Non-needle modalities include acupressure, moxibustion, cupping, Chinese herbal medicine, nutritional counseling and lifestyle suggestions.
+If you are sensitive to needles, I can work with you in many other ways to restore balance and health.
+Non-needle modalities include acupressure, moxibustion, cupping, Chinese herbal medicine, and holistic counseling.

 Are there any side effects of acupuncture?